yevgeniyilyin/aws-certification/machine-learning/machine-learning.md

 ## EDA

+### T-SNE
+T-SNE is a visualization technique for high dimensional datasets

+For example, in natural language processing, we need to convert a word to a vector.

 ### Types of data
 - Numerical
 - Categorical -> ordinal (ordered, e.g. size or rating), nominal (unordered, e.g. color)